Bass Management Turn it OFF!!

 Bass Management the Compromises

 - High-quality systems have enough dynamic range with a bass extension specific to the design of that speaker.
 Bass Management would completely destroy the design of a high-quality speaker and render your investment in a high-quality speaker completely wasted.
-Less software processing of the source material results in less distortion potential and less undesirable artefacts.
+Less software processing of the source material results in less distortion potential and fewer undesirable artifacts.

-- Without accurate knowledge of the acoustic character of speaker and subwoofer, it is impossible for AV processors bass management to achieve a flat overall frequency response.
-Most concerning is that fact that phase matching between speaker and subwoofer would be unpredictable at best with mismatch more likely.
+- Without accurate knowledge of the acoustic character of the speaker and subwoofer, it is impossible for AV processor’s bass management to achieve a flat overall frequency response.
+Most concerning is the fact that phase matching between speaker and subwoofer would be unpredictable at best with mismatch more likely.

 - Bass Management redirects bass frequencies away from the satellite speakers to the subwoofer and results in the bass frequencies suffering from directionality.
 The bass all comes from one point for all the speakers.
 What a horrible soundstage that can be.
 The resulting ability to hear the location of the sub-woofer is clearly to be avoided.
 Many consider this is the fault of the subwoofer but that is wrong!.
 Bass Management is the culprit!